sinfloodmusic/ableton-gobo/README.md

 GoBo allows anyone with an iPad, iPhone, or web client to trigger songs and see the basic status of playback.
 Sinflood uses this to drive the band's live show while keeping the main rig off-stage or in a back corner of the stage, freeing up more space to perform.

 ##   Why?
 For live DJ's and performers that need immediate access to Live, this may not be a good fit for you.
-This tool is designed for a live band that needs to trigger backing tracks but wants to save valueable stage space by keeping a the gear off stage our out of the way.
+This tool is designed for a live band that needs to trigger backing tracks but wants to save valuable stage space by keeping a the gear off stage our out of the way.
 Before this tool, we (Sinflood) were forced to keep the laptop and rack close to the drummer or keyboardist.
 With our rig being quite sizeable, this led to cramped stage layouts in smaller venues.

 ##  How does it work?
 Ableton can communicate over the network via UDP, however these connections are all asynchronous and when you ask Ableton for something on one UDP port, you will eventually get a reply on another UDP port connection.
 It's not like a TCP connection where you ask and get a reply in the same session.
 This makes it difficult to connect a web browser directly to Ableton.
 GoBo handles this async communication for you, by relaying websocket calls to/from your Web Clients (Angular 2/Websockets) and sending/listening to/from Ableton.
 GoBo truly sits between your browser and Ableton, making everything smooth and as snappy as possible.